United, we fight for basic needs.

 It’s okay.
 We help with that.

-Donations from community-minded folks like you provided the following services to those in need last year:
+Donations from generous, community-minded people like you provided the following services to our friends and neighbors in Whatcom County

 individuals received skills, food, or necessities to offset their monthly bills and increase financial stability